-- · After you've parked, put the gear in park for automatic transmissions (for manual transmissions, put the car either in first or reverse) and set the parking brake.
+- Stop when the front bumper is six inches from the curb or from the end of the space. - After you've parked, put the gear in park for automatic transmissions (for manual transmissions, put the car either in first or reverse) and set the parking brake.
 Shut off the ignition and remove the key.
 Check for traffic prior to getting out.
-Lock the doors. - · Opening vehicle doors poses a very serious threat to bicyclists.
+Lock the doors. - Opening vehicle doors poses a very serious threat to bicyclists.
 Check your rear-view and side-view mirrors, then open it with your far hand.